hoowart/myportfolio/content/Projects/Freezin' Studios.md

 Main 3D Modeller, Full Stack Developer

 Trek Quest is a video game hosted on the ROBLOX game engine.
-The main precise of Trek Quest is to farm crops, sell crops for profit, purchase upgrades, and unlock new areas.
+The main goal of Trek Quest is to farm crops, sell crops for profit, purchase upgrades, and unlock new areas.
 3 Collaborators.

 ---